Google Analytics is a powerful web service that gives you insights into your website. But exactly can it help you?

 To get started, find your way to Audience then Overview.
 Once there, select Browsers in the list as shown below.

 Phew, I think we’re safe.
 Now we can see how many people visit each version of Internet Explorer and luckily almost 99% of THAT traffic is IE9 or above.
-While it’s important that we should be as inclusive with development as we possibly can, this can help us determine priority and make decisions on what browser versions to officially support.
+While we should be as inclusive as we can, this can help us determine priority and make decisions on what browser versions to officially support.

 Real talk: 5 people on IE5? 🤔